TrellixVulnTeam/luigi_3P9D/luiggi/README.md

 ### Truth

-Luigi considers the following expression results as false:
+Luiggi considers the following expression results as false:

 * The boolean value `false` is false.
 * The null value `null` is false.